SEO· 11 min read· Updated July 15, 2026

 How do I rank in ChatGPT and Perplexity?

 If you want the strategic context — what GEO is, why it matters now, the GEO-vs-SEO comparison — read the foundation piece first: What is Generative Engine Optimization (GEO)?.
-This page is the hands-on companion: every step is something you can do this week.
+This page is the hands-on companion: each step is actionable when the evidence says it applies.

 Step 1 — Audit your current AI citations